Topological expansion of unitary integrals and maps: The Dyson-Schwinger equation and the topological expansion

 \subsection{Radius of convergence of the series $\M^{(g), N}_{V, l}$}

-Before giving the proof of the main Theorem, we show that all the terms $\M^{(g), N}_{V, l}$ have a radius of convergence greater than some $R_{V} > 0$.
-We can apply the gradient trick from \cite{guionnet_asymptotics_2015} that we explain in Appendix \ref{sec:gradient-trick} to the equations from Proposition \ref{prop:induction-multimatrix} and obtain for $(g, l) \neq (0, 1)$,
+Before giving the proof of Theorem \ref{thm:main}, we show that all the terms $\M^{(g), N}_{V, l}$ have a radius of convergence greater than some $R_{V} > 0$.
+We can apply the gradient trick from \cite{guionnet_asymptotics_2015} that we explain in Appendix \ref{sec:gradient-trick} to the equations from Proposition \ref{prop:induction-multimatrix}.
+To do so, we introduce some notation, motivated in Appendix \ref{sec:gradient-trick}. \begin{definition} Let $P \in \hat{\wordsA}_{n}$ be a monomial, we define